rlglab/minizero/README.md

 MiniZero is a zero-knowledge learning framework that supports AlphaZero, MuZero, Gumbel AlphaZero, and Gumbel MuZero algorithms.

+This is the official repository of the paper [MiniZero: Comparative Analysis of AlphaZero and MuZero on Go, Othello, and Atari Games](https://rlg.iis.sinica.edu.tw/papers/minizero).

 If you use MiniZero for research, please consider citing our paper as follows:
 ```
 @misc{wu2023minizero,